Codecademy/docs/content/java/concepts/math-methods/terms/round/round.md

 ---
 Title: '.round()'
-Description: 'Returns the closest integer or long to the argument.'
+Description: 'Returns the closest int or long to a number.'
 Subjects:
   - 'Computer Science'
 Tags: